J.S. Acker Park:

 Follow the paved trail past the picnic tables.
 Walk up to the Peavine Trail and look for steps leading down into the forest.
 Go down the trail and into the forest.
 At the trail junction go straight ahead.
 Follow the trail as it bends to the right.
 Continue walking through the willow thicket.
 Look for a small metal sign with a yellow sticker on it.
 The treasure is hiding in the willows behind you.

-WATSON WOODS RIPARIAN PRESERVE - South Watson Woods trail head
+SOUTH WATSON WOODS RIPARIAN PRESERVE -

+South Watson Woods trail head.
 Start at the south trail head of the Watson Woods Riparian Area at the southeast corner of the US 89 and Rosser St. intersection.

 MORNING GLORY SITE